16 Time-tracking Best Practices to Get More Out of Your Time

 Benefits of time-tracking

 Keeping a log of the team’s and personal process helps to improve motivation as everyone can see the effect of their work.
-Moreover, you’ll be able to analyse which tasks are the most productive, while reducing the procrastination during your days at work.
+Moreover, you’ll be able to analyze which tasks are the most productive, while reducing the procrastination during your days at work.

 As you get started, time-tracking might be harder than you’d think.
 Here are our favourite time-management best practices that help you to create a habit, engage your team, and reap all the benefits.

 1. Understand why it’s important to track time